 1) Heat oil in a large soup pot over high heat.
 Cook white and pale-green parts of scallions, garlic, and ginger, stirring often, until softened and fragrant, about 3 minutes.

 2) Add broth, then whisk in gochujang and soy sauce.
-Add the entire jar of kimchi and sliced tofu.
+Heat to boil and add the cornstarch, kimchi and sliced tofu.
 Simmer until tofu is heated through and soft.
-Add salt and more gochujang to taste.
+Add red pepper flakes for a spicier borth.

 Serve with rice.